 Graduation is a long way off for me, so my plans are still rather vague.
 I know that I would like to continue my education by going to graduate school and/ or law school.
 I hope to someday work in civil rights or environmental law, and involve myself further in government and politics.

 Intern: Kyle Chapman

 Greetings, my name is Kyle Chapman and I am a native of Des Moines, Iowa.
-I am currently a junior at the University of Iowa.
+I am currently a senior at the University of Iowa.
 My academic efforts are towards a degree in Political Science w. emphasis in Politics of Foreign Countries and a minor in Philosophy.
 In high school I studied French and am continuing my foreign language experience by studying Russian at the university.

 My whole life I’ve had a strong interest in international events.
 This developed my love of NBC’s Nightly News at a young age.
 While at community college, I had the privilege of encountering a diverse array of individuals of whom I had the pleasure of meeting.
 Because of this, I developed many friendships with international students and learned invaluable about their cultures in Africa and South East Asia.

 Although I’ve never been to a foreign country, it is a goal of mine to have a career in the international sphere.
 In the meantime, I plan on continuing my study of Russian during the summer of 2018 and hope to be a Peace Corps volunteer after I graduate.

 I’m Samuel Hoover, a senior studying linguistics seeking a master’s degree in teaching English as a second language.
 I have a great passion for language and especially the science of language.
 I always keep an ear out for how people talk.
 Teaching is also an important part of my life and I love to introduce my friends to new concepts especially in the realm of linguistics.
 I work as a tutor for TRIO/SSS and have a great interest in helping students from lower income families succeed as much as their peers.